Altakie/ObsidianVaults/Math/Introduction to DEs.md

 # 1.1 Direction Fields

-> Direction fields are like vector fields but they denote direction instead and you can see direction from them because they are denoted as lines
+> Direction fields are like vector fields but they denote direction instead and you can see direction from them because they are denoted as lines.
+Useful for finding equilibriums.
 > ![Direction Field](https://images.squarespace-cdn.com/content/v1/533db07de4b0d9f7ba7f1e77/1531405502901-FC694UQ1OKIXKG3C1G4Q/solution+curve+in+the+direction+field.png)
 ### Example:
 > Suppose an object is falling near the sea level.
 Formulate a diff eq that describes the motion: